ripienaar/free-for-dev/README.md

 ## Code Quality

+  * [hiberly.com](https://hiberly.com) - Tech debt toolkit for developers - grabs feedback from engineers after each merge, then aggregates this to quantify and highlight tech debt in the codebase.
+Free for use in retrospectives for up to 12 months.
   * [tachikoma.io](https://tachikoma.io/) — Dependency Update for Ruby, Node.js, Perl projects, free for Open Source
   * [landscape.io](https://landscape.io/) — Code Quality for Python projects, free for Open Source
   * [codeclimate.com](https://codeclimate.com/) — Automated code review, free for Open Source and unlimited organisation-owned private repos (upto 4 collaboraters).
 Also free for students and institutions.